Neels-v-Wyk/home-neels-tech/setup/03-vm-template.md

 # Creating a VM template

+## DEPRECATED
+This step can be skipped.

+This way is the more manual way of doing things.
+It was originally done this because the terraform provider was limited in that it could not do this on it's own.
+Using a new terraform provider that's something we can do, so just change the `template.tf` file in the terraform directory

+### Setting things up

 In order to make this server deployable from terraform, we need a template that we will be specifying.
 I'll be using ubuntu for this.

 You can find the latest cloud base images for ubuntu at https://cloud-images.ubuntu.com/, so for met that's https://cloud-images.ubuntu.com/noble/current/noble-server-cloudimg-amd64.img